noisecode3/TombRaiderLinuxLauncher/README.md

 ## Targets

 I program mostly on Slackware-current and Arch, I gonna try target and test SteamOS for second release.
 I don't use Windows but it should build on both Windows and Linux with MinGw.
-I will test with Wine/VM.
 It's recommended as a standard to use Arch Linux or MSYS2 on Windows, with qt-creator.
-Its possible to set it up with neovim or vscode or any other but its more work.

 ## License